 1. UTM and tracking parameters indexed

 Email campaigns and ads append ?utm_source=...&utm_medium=....
-Users land, share the URL, link to it from blogs.
-Each shared URL with the UTM gets discovered and indexed.
+Users land, share the URL, link to it from blogs, and each shared variant gets discovered and indexed.

 How to spot it: site:yoursite.com inurl:utm_ in Google.
 Any results mean UTM-tagged URLs are indexed.